Facing GOP backlash, Disney gears up for Pride Month

-Amid the political backlash with Republicans over Florida’s “Don’t Say Gay” law, Disney is donating all the profits from its pride merchandise to charities that help the LGBTQ community, the company announced Monday.
+Amid the political backlash with Republicans over Florida’s “Parental Rights in Education” law — dubbed the “Don’t Say Gay” measure by critics — Disney is donating all the profits from its pride merchandise to charities that help the LGBTQ community, the company announced Monday.

 “Disney has a long history of supporting LGBTQIA+ organizations and charities around the world,” Disney said on its parks blog.
 “This year, we are further deepening our support.”